 Summary: Five women revolutionize the modern art world in postwar America in this “gratifying, generous, and lush” true story from a National Book Award and Pulitzer Prize finalist (Jennifer Szalai, New York Times).

 Set amid the most turbulent social and political period of modern times, Ninth Street Women is the impassioned, wild, sometimes tragic, always exhilarating chronicle of five women who dared to enter the male-dominated world of twentieth-century abstract painting — not as muses but as artists.
-From their cold-water lofts, where they worked, drank, fought, and loved, these pioneers burst open the door to the art world for themselves and countless others to come.
+From their cold-water lofts, where they worked, drank, fought, and loved, these pioneers opened the door to the art world for themselves and countless others.

 Author: Sarah Thornton

-Summary: ‘Seven Days’ is a book that literally depicts seven actual calendar days, although not chronological ones, in order to give a firsthand account of seven conflicting extremes of the art world – a Christie’s auction, a studio visit with Takashi Murakami, the Basel Art Fair, a behind-the-scenes look at Artforum magazine, the Turner Prize, an all-day critique with grad students at Calarts, and the preview of the Venice Biennale.
-In all of these situations, Thornton did dozens, if not hundreds of interviews with art world insiders, in preparation for the actual day, so that she was able to weave in personal commentary and historical narrative.
+Summary: ‘Seven Days’ is a book that depicts seven actual calendar days, although not chronological ones, to give a firsthand account of seven conflicting extremes of the art world – a Christie’s auction, a studio visit with Takashi Murakami, the Basel Art Fair, a behind-the-scenes look at Artforum magazine, the Turner Prize, an all-day critique with grad students at Calarts, and the preview of the Venice Biennale.
+In all of these situations, Thornton did dozens, if not hundreds, of interviews with art world insiders in preparation for the actual day, so that she could weave in personal commentary and historical narrative.

 Author: Mason Currey